-It’s not hard to find countless tips and best practices for apartment hunting online, but what if you’re looking for the perfect apartment space for you and your significant other?
+It’s not hard to find best practices for apartment hunting online, but what if you’re looking for apartment hunting tips for couples?
+We’ve got everything you need to know to find the perfect apartment space for you and your significant other.

 To avoid any miscommunication or confusion, make sure to keep each other in the loop through cc’d emails, pictures and regular touch bases.
 As far as visiting apartments solo, that’s what FaceTime is for.

 When you decide to rent, you’ve most likely discussed a timeline for research, appointments, the application process, etc. However, it’s best not to place a hard deadline on when to make a decision.

 Unless there are factors like a new job or the birth of a child to consider, it’s best to leave plenty of room for research, discussion and changes of heart.
 Renting an apartment as a couple shouldn’t be rushed, and if one person isn’t 100% on board with a particular place, it’s best to wait rather than try to convince them otherwise.

 Apartment hunting with a significant other can be an exciting time.
 But it can turn ugly if both parties aren’t open to reaching common ground.
 It’s important to consider your partner’s point of view and be clear about your own needs and non-negotiables.

 As long as you know what to stand firm on and what to let go, you’ll be moving into both of your dream apartment in no time!

 Finding the ideal apartment is a big part of the puzzle when moving as a couple but there are many other moving-related tasks to consider as well.
 If you’re moving in the near future, check out CableMover’s Custom Moving Guide for personalized tips, tools & timelines for your move – your way.